- December 8, 2020

 Lauren Martin is a Brooklyn-based writer.
 Before publishing her debut book, The Book of Moods, Lauren was the head lifestyle writer for Elite Daily and contributing writer for Elle, Complex, and Bustle Magazine.
 She is the founder and head writer of the popular platform Words of Women.
 She is also the creator and author of the children’s YouTube series and book The Adventures of Mina and Jack, featured in The New York Times, BBC, Huffington Post and The Washington Post.

 Christine Brooks, PhD, is a coach and educator with over 20 years experience integrating creativity and self-awareness practices into her own work and in supporting the work of others.
 She has a doctorate in psychology with specializations in clinical psychology and transformative education and research from the Institute of Transpersonal Psychology.
-She is a professor in the Expressive Arts Therapy program at CIIS.
+She is a professor in the Expressive Arts Therapy program and is interim chair for the Integral and Transpersonal Psychology PhD Program at CIIS.
 Christine co-founded the Science of Friendship Project in 2012 because she believes that our capacities for interaction and connection are our greatest commodities.